elemental-lf/benji/docs/source/administration.rst

 ..
 ATTENTION:: When you remove (``benji rm``) versions from the database and
     then call ``benji cleanup``, the blocks containing the backed up data will be removed.
-No ``benji import`` can bring them back, because Benji's export format *only* contains metadata information.
+No ``benji metadata-import`` can bring them back, because Benji's export format *only* contains metadata information.

 Database High-Availability
 ~~~~~~~~~~~~~~~~~~~~~~~~~~